getsentry/rfcs/text/0081-sourcemap-debugid.md

 This hook runs before the `augmentChunkHash` and `generateBundle` hooks which are responsible for fingerprinting and generating the _final_ output for each chunk.

-TODO: further investigation and experimentation for this is needed

 #### Webpack

 Webpack documentation for plugin hooks is not as extensive, and there is no broad overview of the internal pipeline and